privacy-scaling-explorations/nova-bench/README.md

 ### Notes

-- Circom constrains grow O(n) from 30k, and thus runs out of powers of tau quickly (ptau23 needed for n=100, 3m constraints) - compilation starts to take a long tme on n=100 too
+- Circom constrains grow O(k) from 30k, and thus runs out of powers of tau quickly (ptau23 needed for n=100, 3m constraints) - compilation starts to take a long tme on n=100 too
 - Nova's prove step time is ~120-130ms, without witness/WASM file overhead this is a factor of two - summing up each individual time we get a "step sum"
 - Nova only counts the recursive proof part not the SNARK verify part (currently done with Spartan using IPA-PC, not a huge overhead)
 - For Nova at n=1000 we sometimes get segfault with wasm => run C++ prover prover (doesn't work on M1) or wee_alloc allocator (intermittent problems work)